 How to Build a Local SEO Strategy for HVAC and Plumbing Contractors

-Your future customers are searching Google right now for things like “AC repair near me” or “emergency plumber in Columbus.”
-If your business isn’t showing up in those local search results, you're handing jobs to your competitors.
+Your potential customers are searching online right now for terms like “AC repair near me” or “emergency plumber in Columbus.”
+If your business isn’t showing up in those local search results, you’re handing jobs to your competitors.

 Step 1: Optimize Your Google Business Profile (GBP)

-• Post updates weekly (promos, seasonal tips, etc.)
+• Post updates weekly (promotions, tips, seasonal advice)

 • Respond to all reviews—positive or negative

-Tool Tip: Use Whitespark to generate a direct review link you can send to happy customers.
+Tool Tip: Use Whitespark to create a custom review link you can send directly to happy customers.

-Step 2: Target Local Keywords on Your Website
+Step 2: Use Local Keywords on Your Website

-Generic keywords like “plumbing services” are too competitive.
-Instead, use geo-targeted keywords like “plumbing services in Dublin, OH” or “furnace repair Worthington.”
+Generic terms like “plumbing services” are too broad.
+You need geo-targeted keywords like “emergency plumber in Dublin, OH” or “furnace installation Worthington.”

-• Image alt text (e.g., “HVAC technician in Hilliard installing furnace”)
+• Image alt text (e.g., “HVAC tech installing AC in Grove City”)

 • Meta descriptions

-• Throughout your homepage and service pages (but naturally)
+• Throughout your homepage and key service pages (naturally)

-Tool Tip: Use Ubersuggest to find local keyword ideas and search volume.
+Tool Tip: Use Ubersuggest to find local keyword variations and search volume.

 • HVAC Services in Dublin, OH